The Legislative Branch of Florida’s Government

 The Florida Legislature meets in session every year for 60 consecutive days.
 The regular session convenes on the first Tuesday after the first Monday in March of each odd-numbered year and on the second Tuesday after the first Monday in January of each even-numbered (election) year.

 The Legislature may also be convened in special sessions by the Governor or jointly by the Senate President and House Speaker.
-Recent examples include sessions to address congressional redistricting (April 2022), property insurance (May and December 2022), and immigration, voter fraud, compensation of college athletes, and more (February 2023)
+Recent examples include sessions to address congressional redistricting (April 2022), property insurance (May and December 2022), and immigration, voter fraud, compensation of college athletes and more (February 2023).

 An extension of a regular session or special session requires a three-fifths vote of each house.